 - Material breathes well and does not overheat

-- Keep feet firmly in place within the shoes.
-Compression ensures it stays in place
+- Keeps feet firmly in place within the shoes.
+Compression ensures they stay in place

 - Some plasters cut just for the heel, others made to fit other parts of the foot

 - High grade adhesive ensures no slippage

 - Easy to use, no cutting for fitting involved